-Health-care providers can play critical role in reducing and preventing intimate partner violenceNovember 28th, 2012 in Health /
+Health-care providers can play critical role in reducing and preventing intimate partner violenceNovember 28, 2012 in Medicine & Health / Health

 In a perspective article to appear in the Nov.
 29 issue of the New England Journal of Medicine, researchers from Boston University Schools of Medicine and Public Health (BUSM and BUSPH) report that health-care providers can play a critical role in helping to reduce and prevent intimate partner violence (IPV) by screening and referring patients to appropriate resources.

 The U.S. Centers for Disease Control and Prevention recently released a comprehensive report on the prevalence of sexual violence, stalking and IPV in the U.S. The report relays the alarming findings that 35.6 percent of women in the U.S. are raped, assaulted or stalked by intimate partners at some point during their lives, and approximately six percent experience these events in a given year.
 Men are also at risk: 28.5 percent report lifetime victimization and five percent report past year victimization.
 The annual health care costs for women who are experiencing ongoing IPV are 42 percent higher than those for non-abused women, and it has been estimated that the cost of providing health care to adult survivors of IPV ranges from $2.3 billion to $7 billion in the first year after the assault.